Teddy Bridgewater: Coaching career

-After the Lions' 2023 season ended with a loss to the San Francisco 49ers in the NFC Championship game, Bridgewater formally confirmed his retirement from playing.
+After the Lions' 2023 season ended with a loss to the San Francisco 49ers in the NFC Championship Game, Bridgewater formally confirmed his retirement from playing.
 He shortly thereafter was named the head coach for Miami Northwestern High School, his alma mater.
 In his first season, Bridgewater and Miami Northwestern won the Class 3A Florida High School Athletic Association state title.

 In July 2025, Bridgewater was suspended from his position as head coach at Miami Northwestern for providing impermissible benefits to his players.
 These benefits included Uber rides, meals, and recovery services for the team, all being funded by Bridgewater himself.
+In May 2026, the "Teddy Bridgewater Act" became law in Florida, which allows high school head coaches to spend up to $15,000 of their own money, per year, on their teams.